Deciphering Swing Styles – The Best Component of Golf Development?

 - Knowing your power through a Sling.
 This I believe is the outcome of trying to never fully release the club but to block out the shot with a massive body inspired sling action.
 Think Dustin Johnson and you’ve got it.
 It’s a very baseball inspired motion.
 The sling power mechanic doesn’t utilize lag as a key component.

 - Knowing your power through Using the Swing Arc.
 This is what the old timers did before equipment made it possible to use other styles of power.
 It’s, in my opinion, the smoothest, most consistent and easiest to learn power style (if you know what to do).
-The swing arc power also doesn’t use lag as a key component (even though it might look like lag)
+The swing arc power also uses some lag and mechanics to make it happen but primarily uses the pure size of the arc to generate a longer path for the clubhead to travel.

 If you start thinking about your power style it can really help you to navigate which advice to listen to and which not to.
 Fundamentally all tips involving the skill set of developing your power mechanism will trump any e.g. “biomechanics” golf tip out there.